retrocomputacion/retroterm/README.md

 `232`: Compile for *Turbo232* cartridges at **57600bps**

+`1541`: Compile for the *Ultimate 1541-II* or *Ultimate 64* Swiftlink emulation, same code as for `38` but different timing.

 ### `_INTRO_`:
 `0`: No intro screen

 `1`: Include the intro screen -- **_Default_**

 ### `_SPACE_`:
-If defined wait for the user to press the space bar on the intro screen.
+If defined wait for the user to press the space bar at the intro screen.
 Otherwise the intro screen only last a couple of seconds.

 **_Not defined by default_**